-Students may purchase a student identification badge in the Admissions Office that can be used to access discounts at businesses offering student discounts.
+Students may obtain a student identification badge through the Admissions Office that can be used to access discounts at businesses offering student discounts.
 Student Identification (SID) is not required for access to the CBS campus; however, CBS utilizes the physical SID when students need to check books out of the College library.
+Online students can request a digital version of the Student ID by contacting the Admissions team at admissions@cbshouston.edu